 Similarly, employees may not be fired for reporting an OSHA violation, making an overtime claim, or filing for workers' compensation.

 In these situations, the employee's damages for wrongful termination are set out in the statute.

 An employee may also have a personal injury (tort) lawsuit against the employer.
 Contrary to how it might sound, these cases don't have to involve a physical injury -- although they can.
 An employee who is injured while being physically forced out of the workplace might have a battery claim against the employer, for example.

 In a personal injury case, the employee's damages include back pay, lost benefits, court costs, and attorney fees.
-Typically, an employee can also be awarded compensatory damages (for emotional distress) and punitive damages (to punish the employer for misconduct).
+Typically, an employee can also be awarded noneconomic damages (for pain and suffering) and punitive damages (to punish the employer for misconduct).

 As you can see, the damages available for wrongful termination depend on the legal theories underlying the case, the statute that was violated, and the laws of the state where the employee worked.

 To find out whether you have a viable claim for wrongful termination -- and what remedies might be available to you -- you should talk to an experienced employment lawyer.